MouseSun846/wechat-layout/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B

-**Test Configuration**:
-- OS:
-- Browser:
-- Version:

 ## Checklist:

 - [ ] My code follows the style guidelines of this project